estansifer/factoriomods/ctg/README.md

 ## Versions

+ * 0.4.1
+    * Fixed bug in the variables v1 - v8 not working for custom patterns.
+    * Slightly tweaked behavior of Cross, Strip, Comb, Grid, and Checkerboard, resolving problem with Cross and Strip only generating odd widths.
  * 0.4.0
     * Updated for Factorio 0.17
     * It is now possible to set a seed so that you can produce the same terrain on different playthroughs.